 Also, Roche has cast doubts in its submission saying the Indian drug regulator’s approval for biosimilars couldn’t have come about in ‘such a short period’ when its ‘prescribed procedure’ in the guideline is so long.

 The Swiss company argues that there is no public record available, in the clinical trial registry India (CTRI) or elsewhere to show that these firms actually conducted phase-I or phase-II clinical trials for the drug.

-In my opinion no matter whether it’s a biosimiliar of Herceptin or not, clinical trials should be rigorously practised according to the new guidelines issued by the Indian Govt.
+In my opinion, no matter whether it’s a biosimilar of Herceptin or not, clinical trials should be rigorously practiced according to the new guidelines issued by the Indian Govt.

 With respect to human safety, there is a very big question which highlights the negligence of the drug controller who gave approval to Biocon and its partner Mylan without the necessary clinical trials being conducted.